huxueyu/guoyin.wang/_pages/about.md

 Hiring
 ======
-We are hiring research scientists, engineers, and interns for Qwen Pilot!
+<span style="color:red">We are hiring experienced candidates, new grads and interns for Qwen Pilot!</span>
 Please drop me an email with your CV if you are interested.
 Open Positions:
 - Research Interns
 - 2024 Fall Graduates